 In Australia we can’t call any product containing oats gluten-free, but what does “wheat free” mean?

 Here in Australia, we do things a bit differently.
-We often celebrate and embrace this as our uniqueness, but in other scenarios, like this one, I believe we are creating enormous confusion, unrest and more importantly leading consumers to believe that ‘wheat free’ also means gluten free.
-We are lagging behind and this is potentially dangerous.
+We often celebrate and embrace this as our uniqueness, but in other scenarios, like this one, I believe we are creating enormous confusion, unrest, and more importantly leading consumers to believe that “wheat free“ also means gluten-free.
+We are lagging behind, and this is potentially dangerous.
 In fact, I would go as far as to say that labelling any product “wheat free” and then promoting them to people specifically looking to source gluten-free foods, is dangerous.
 Let’s have a look at this a bit deeper.

 Here at GF Oats, we are so passionate about our oats being suitable for people avoiding gluten, that we have been forced to be creative about how we label our products to help our customers find us.
 And find us they have, with over 200 tonnes being sold within Australia and New Zealand.
-See, the problem is that people want oats that is uncontaminated from gluten, but the labelling is confusing.
-It is a highly nutritious addition to a diet where people are avoiding gluten but are faced with having to feed themselves or their loved ones GMO corn, soy and refined sugar laden products that are also not a nutritious option for people.
+See, the problem is that people want oats which are uncontaminated from gluten, but the labelling is confusing.
+It is a highly nutritious addition to a diet where people are avoiding gluten but are faced with having to feed themselves or their loved ones GMO corn, soy and refined sugar-laden products that are also not a nutritious option for people.

 Consumers are craving our beautiful oats – we have the proof